armbian/documentation/docs/User-Guide_Networking.md

               addresses:
                 - 10.0.40.199/24

-# Connecting to wireless hotspot
+### Connect to wireless hotspot

-You can add to existing configuration or you can make a separate config file for wireless network.
-Replace `wlan0` with a device used on your system.
+It is recommended to make a separate config file for wireless network.

-Generate a file `/etc/netplan/armbian-default.yaml`
+Generate a file:

+        sudo nano /etc/netplan/armbian-default.yaml

+with content:

         version: 2
         renderer: networkd